List of Star Trek novels: Original novellas (2000–2006)

 All novellas were later collected in bind-ups, or omnibus editions:

 Novella bind-ups (2002–2010)

-Each volume is a bind-up of three or four novellas in mass market paperback format.
-Volumes released after 2005 were published in the larger trade paperback format, and included the updated Corps of Engineers logo.
-Out of the Cocoon (2010) and What's Past (2010) did not receive ebook releases.
+Each bind-up volume collects three and five novellas in mass market paperback format.
+After 2005, volumes were published in trade paperback format and included the updated Corps of Engineers marquee.
+The final volumes, Out of the Cocoon (2010) and What's Past (2010), did not receive concurrent ebook releases.

 Relaunch novellas (2006–07)

 Relaunch of the novella series as Corps of Engineers.
 Published as ebook exclusives.
 The novellas have not been collected in any print editions.

 Section 31 (2001)

 Star Trek: Section 31 crossover miniseries was inspired by the clandestine, paramilitary organization introduced in the Deep Space Nine episode "Inquisition".
 The series was relaunched in 2014.

 Gateways (2001)

 Star Trek: Gateways crossover miniseries explores various Starfleet crews' interactions with trans-dimensional "gates" left behind by the extinct Iconian civilization.
 The series was created by Robert Greenberger and John J. Ordover.
 An omnibus edition was announced in 2001, but was never published.
 Here There Be Monsters (2001), a Corps of Engineers novella by Keith DeCandido, serves as an epilogue to the series.